 A Phase-Field/Fluid Motion Model of Solidification: Investigation of Flow Effects During Directional Solidification and Dendritic Growth

-The phase-field model of solidification is extended to include the effects of fluid flow in the melt.
+The phase-field model of diffusion-controlled solidification has recently been extended to include the effects of fluid flow in the melt.
 The phase-field model is based on coupling the equations for heat flow in the liquid and solid phases with an auxiliary equation that describes the evolution of the phase-field variable, which is a non-conserved order parameter indicating the local phase, solid or liquid, at each point of the material.
 The solid-liquid interface is then represented by a diffuse transition layer in which the phase-field variable changes rapidly between its values in the bulk phases.
-The model is extended to include fluid flow by a further coupling to the Navier-Stokes equations.
-Preliminary studies have been performed for a model in which the solid phase is treated as a liquid of high viscosity compared to the liquid phase.
+The extended model includes fluid flow by a further coupling to the Navier-Stokes equations.
+In our work, the solid phase is treated as a fluid of high viscosity compared to the liquid phase.
 The main coupling in the Navier-Stokes equations is then through an additional term in the stress tensor that depends on the gradients of the phase-field variable, representing the effects of capillary forces within the diffuse interface.
+This model is applied to solidification and crystal growth situations in order to investigate the effect of fluid motion in the melt on the growth characteristics.

 , McFadden, G.